nanxstats/hdnom-app/include/help.md

-# Getting started with hdnom.io
+# Getting started with the hdnom app

 This web application helps you build penalized Cox models for high-dimensional data with survival outcomes.
 All the 9 types of model included in the _hdnom_ package are supported.
 It streamlined the process of nomogram building, model validation, calibration, comparison, and reproducible report generation --- all done inside your web browser.